Pain and Pain Symptom Management for Michigan Nurses

 - Suggest the medication, dose, and quantity being sought

-- Lie or their story does not make sense (it is imperative to take a detailed history to look for inconsistencies in a made-up story)
+- Lie or tell a story that does not make sense (it is imperative to take a detailed history to look for inconsistencies in a made-up story)

 - Exaggerate symptoms, with inconsistent behavior from waiting room to treatment room